Surface defects in holographic 5d SCFTs: D3-brane surface defects in Type IIB AdS6 solutions

 So far we have worked with Poincar\'e $AdS_6$.
 However, for the embeddings with defect conformal symmetry one can do a conformal transformation to global $AdS_6$ coordinates, to describe an $S^3$ defect in the 5d SCFT on $S^5$.
 The renormalized volume of global $AdS_4$ is given by $\Vol_{AdS_4}=\frac{2}{3}\Vol_{S^3}$ with $\Vol_{S^3}=2\pi^2$, and with these values the on-shell action in (\ref{eq:D3-conf-action}) yields the contribution of the defect described by the D3-brane to the free energy of the SCFT on $S^5$.

 An interpretation for the non-conformal embeddings described by (\ref{eq:BPS}) can be obtained by analyzing the behavior near the conformal boundary of $AdS_6$.
-With a Fefferman-Graham radial coordinate $z=-\ln r$, such that the boundary is at $z=0$, the BPS equation becomes $\kappa^2 z \partial_z w =\partial_{\bar w}\cG$.
+With a Fefferman-Graham radial coordinate $z=-\ln r$, such that the boundary is at $z=0$, the BPS equation becomes $-\kappa^2 z \partial_z w =\partial_{\bar w}\cG$.
 At the boundary of $AdS_6$ the embedding approaches that of a conformal defect.
-Fluctuations in the real and imaginary parts of $w$ correspond to a pair of defect operators with scaling dimensions $\Delta=2$ in standard quantization and $\Delta=1$ in alternative quantization.
+The mass of fluctuations in the real and imaginary parts of $w$ can be obtained by expanding (\ref{eq:BPS}) around the conformal embedding, using that (\ref{eq:BPS-massless}) implies $\cA_+-\bar\cA_-=0$ (since $\kappa^2(\cA_+-\bar\cA_-)=\partial_{\bar w}\bar\cA_-\partial_w\cG-\partial_{w}\cA_+\partial_{\bar w}\cG$ and $\kappa^2>0$ in the interior of $\Sigma$).
+This shows that the leading behavior of both fluctuations near the conformal boundary is linear in $z$.
+Fluctuations in the real and imaginary parts of $w$ thus correspond to a pair of defect operators with scaling dimensions $\Delta=2$ in standard quantization and $\Delta=1$ in alternative quantization.
 The non-conformal embeddings we will discuss below describe defect RG flows triggered by combinations of these two relevant deformations.

 The general BPS equation (\ref{eq:BPS}) can be integrated to obtain an implicit expression for the embedding function $w(r)$.
 To that end, we note that (\ref{eq:BPS}) implies

 Integrating both sides leads to